tomivanpete/casting-agency/README.md

 Setting the `FLASK_APP` variable to the `app.py` file to find the application.

 ## Testing
-To execute the tests, run
+To execute the tests, run the following:
 ```
 python3 test_app.py
 ```
 Test data is created for each execution using the [Faker](https://faker.readthedocs.io/en/master/) library.

-## API Endpoints
+# API Endpoints

 #### Common Behavior
 - Each endpoint will return `{'success': true}` in the response body following successful processing of the request.